matthiasmullie/cauditor/README.md

 ### assets/js/*

-Graphs will be drawn using [d3.js](http://d3js.org/) and [d3plus.js](http://d3plus.org/), which are in data/js/vendor/*
+Charts will be drawn using [d3.js](http://d3js.org/) and [d3plus.js](http://d3plus.org/), which are in data/js/vendor/*

-data/js/Codecharts.js is an easy entrypoint to draw the graphs.
+data/js/Codecharts.js is an easy entrypoint to draw the charts.
 `Codecharts` takes the path to a JSON data file in the constructor.
-`.draw` takes a selector (element to draw the graph to) and a visualization object.
+`.draw` takes a selector (element to draw the chart to) and a visualization object.

-All of the graph types have their own constructors: data/js/visualizations/Abstract.js is the abstract class that all vizualizations should inherit from.
+All of the chart types have their own constructors: data/js/visualizations/Abstract.js is the abstract class that all vizualizations should inherit from.

-Currently, the only graph type is a treemap, so all graphs are in data/js/visualizations/treemap/*, where Abstract.js defines the shared treemap-type code among all these type of graphs.
+Currently, the only chart type is a treemap, so all charts are in data/js/visualizations/treemap/*, where Abstract.js defines the shared treemap-type code among all these type of charts.
-Method.js adds some additional info for the graphs that have data on method-level.
+Method.js adds some additional info for the charts that have data on method-level.
-Class.js adds some additional info for the graphs that have data on class-level.
+Class.js adds some additional info for the charts that have data on class-level.

-All other files contain specific details for that specific graph.
+All other files contain specific details for that specific chart.
 This will be very little, since most of the code will already be in (Method|Class).js, which they extend from, or Abstract.js, or that other Abstract.js.

 ## data/*